15 Christian Podcasts that will Help You Manage Money

 - Sign up for free customer reward programs that are not credit card based stick to your grocery list.
 Find restaurants for kids-eat-free.

-- Cancel unused subscriptions, do your lawn care, cleaning nails hair all of that.
+- Cancel unused subscriptions, do your lawn care, clean nails hair all of that.
 Have a yard sale, keep selling some stuff.

 Christian Financial Perspective